ArbitrumFoundation/governance/docs/overview.md

 Arbitrum governance has two main bodies:

-- **The DAO** - represented by holders of the Arbitrum token, and votes to pass proposals.
+- **The DAO** - represented by holders of the $ARB token, and votes to pass proposals.
-- **The Security Council** - is made up of a 9 of 12 multisig that can take quick action in case of an emergency.
+- **The Security Council** - is made up of a 9 of 12 multisig that can take quick action in case of an emergency and a 7 of 12 multisig that can take slow action for routine upgrades that bypass the DAO vote.

-You can read more about these bodies and their powers in the Arbitrum constitution.
+You can read more about these bodies and their powers in the Arbitrum DAO Constitution.

 ## Invariants

-- Only passed proposals made through the constitutional governor (the DAO) or a security council can upgrade the system.
+- Only passed proposals made through the constitutional governor (the DAO) or a Security Council can upgrade the system.
-- All proposals, except those done by a 9/12 security council will go through 3 delays: L2 timelock, withdrawal delay, L1 timelock.
-The 9/12 security council should be able to make an upgrade without any delay.
+- All proposals, except those done by a 9/12 Security Council will go through 3 delays: L2 timelock, withdrawal delay, L1 timelock.
+The 9/12 Security Council should be able to make an upgrade without any delay.
 - Once a proposal has been passed, there is always time for a user to exit any assets they have on Arbitrum One or Nova before the proposal is executed
-- A proposal cannot be canceled or blocked, except by the security council.
+- A proposal cannot be canceled or blocked, except by the Security Council.
 - Once a proposal has been passed, anyone can ensure its full execution through all stages.

 ## Overall configuration